-Built in 1900, The Lassie House is a Historic Landmark and is one of the largest & most beautiful homes in Pomona and can uniquely host weddings, corporate events and family vacations.
-It was also the childhood home of Jon Provost, famously known as ‘Timmy”, from the Television Series Lassie!
+Built in 1900, The Lassie House is a Historic Landmark and is one of the largest & most beautiful homes in Pomona, California and can uniquely host weddings, corporate events and family vacations.
+It was also the childhood home of Jon Provost, famously known as “Timmy”, from the Television Series Lassie!

 In 1927, the home was relocated from near Garey Avenue and Holt Boulevard in Pomona to its present location.
 The house was moved on rollers pulled along by a team of mules.
-Jon Provost, aka Timmy, lived here from 1955 to 1960 with his parents and brother and sister.
-It was during this time that he would go back and forth to Hollywood acting in his starring role in Lassie.
+Jon Provost, aka Timmy, lived here from 1955 to 1960 with his parents, brother and sister.
+It was during this time that he would commute to Hollywood acting in his starring role in Lassie.
 While Jon lived here, he had horses, goats, chickens and even the baby puppy of the original Lassie.

 The house is over 7,000 square feet and has eight bathrooms and eight bedrooms on half an acre.
-Ray and Michelle Adamyk, the current owners, purchased the home in 2017 and extensively restored it to its original condition.
-The original horse carriage house, has been turned into a bathhouse with two restrooms.
+Ray and Michelle Adamyk, the current owners, purchased the home in 2017 and extensively restored it to its original grandeur.
+The original horse carriage, has been turned into a bathhouse with two restrooms.
 Behind the bathhouse are lockers and hot showers.
-In the back restroom of the bathhouse is a reminder of Jon’s dog chewing on the door frame.
+In the back restroom of the bathhouse is a reminder of Jon’s collie dog chewing on the door frame.

 In the bathroom upstairs next to Jon’s childhood bedroom, was uncovered original wallpaper of children playing cowboys and Indians.

-The Knights of the Round Table has a most elaborate ceiling mural depicting medieval knights and crosses and a gothic light fixture.
+The Knights of the Round Table room, has a most elaborate ceiling mural depicting medieval knights, crosses and a gothic light fixture.
 There are also crests from family origins on the ceiling beams from England and Scotland.

 The exterior, hosts “The Pomona Beach” complete with sand and a Huntington Beach look fire pit.